-1. Discussion of solutions to current issues in financial reporting

-- a) Discuss and apply the accounting implications of the first time adoption of new accounting standards. - b) Identify issues and deficiencies which have led to proposed changes to an accounting standard.
+- 1. Discussion of solutions to current issues in financial reporting - a) Discuss and apply the accounting implications of the first time adoption of new accounting standards. - b) Identify issues and deficiencies which have led to proposed changes to an accounting standard.
 [3] - c) Discuss the impact of current issues in corporate reporting.
-This learning outcome may be tested by requiring the application of one or several existing standards to an accounting issue.
-It is also likely to require and explanation of the resulting accounting implications (for example, accounting for cryptocurrency in the Digital Age or accounting for the effects of a natural disaster and the resulting environmental liabilities).
-The following examples are relevant to the current syllabus.^[3]: - 1.
-Accounting policy changes - 2.
-Materiality in the context of financial reporting - 3.
-Defined benefit plan amendments, curtailment or settlement - 4.
-Management commentary - 5.
-Sustainability Reporting - d) Discuss developments in devising a structure for corporate reporting that addresses the needs of stakeholders.^[3]
+The following examples are relevant to the current syllabus.
+[3]: - the revised Conceptual Framework for Financial Reporting - 2.
+Accounting policy changes - Materiality in the context of financial reporting - Defined benefit plan amendments, curtailment or settlement

+- 5. Management commentary - 6.
+Developments in sustainability Reporting - d) Discuss developments in devising a structure for corporate reporting that addresses the needs of stakeholders.[3]

-12.Summary of changes to Strategic Business Reporting (SBR) (INT)
+Summary of changes to Strategic Business Reporting (SBR) (INT)